 How to use it

 Poor a little bit of sand or marble sand (ref.ME090) in the shell.
 Light the tip of the smudging bundle of your choice, then blow the flame.
 Place it on the shell.
 With one hand hold the shell, with the other spread the aromatic smoke towards the places or objects you want to purify.
 When you've finished, place the shell on top of its wooden tripod (ref.
 Q017 recomended) or any heat resistant surface.

-Please note that the shape and the size of the abalone shells may vary depending on deliveries.
+Please note that the shape, colour and size of the abalone shells may vary depending on deliveries.
 It can have natural imperfections, uneven edges or some traces of burning.
 These defects are specific to this item as the shells are handled by hand from opening to final drying.